Identifying the Deviator: Concluding Remarks and Open Problems

+It may be interesting to find an explicit blame function with a better quantitative performance.
+The corresponding question for an $N$-steps two-dimensional random walk is even more challenging.
+It is well known (\cite{DE}, see also \cite{ET}, \cite{Re}) that the probability that a standard two-dimensional random walk does not return to the origin for $N$ steps is $\Theta(1/\log N)$.
+Theorem~\ref{theorem:approx:testable} thus shows that the corresponding goal here is $O(1/(\log N)^{1/2})$-testable.
+It would be very interesting to find an explicit description of a blame function demonstrating this bound.

 Theorem~\ref{theorem:approx:testable} states that if there is an agreed upon strategy profile $\sigma^*$ that reaches some desired target set $D$ with high-probability, and if a single player deviates, then with high probability, the identity of the deviator can be found by all players when the target set is not reached.
 Such a result calls for applications in the construction of equilibria in Game Theory.
-As mentioned in the introduction, Theorem~\ref{theorem:approx:testable} can be used to provide an alternative proof for the existence of an $\eps$-equilibrium in repeated games with finitely many players each having finitely many actions, and tail-measurable payoffs, see \cite{AFPS}.
+As mentioned in the introduction, Theorem~\ref{theorem:approx:testable} can be used to provide an alternative proof for the existence of an $\eps$-equilibrium in repeated games with finitely many players each having finitely many actions, and tail-measurable payoffs, see \cite{FS2022}.
+Theorem~\ref{theorem:approx:testable} has also been used to prove that in every multiplayer stochastic game with finite state and action spaces, and with bounded, Borel measurable payoff functions, for every $\ep > 0$ there is a subgame in which an $\ep$-equilibrium exists, see \cite{FS2022b}.